-According to the BLS, in 2014 there were 173,400 industrial production managers in the nation.
-The same source notes that these managers earned a median annual salary of $93,940 as of May 2015 and that jobs in this area are expected to decline by four percent from 2014-2024.
+According to the BLS, in 2018 there were 186,500 industrial production managers in the nation.
+The same source notes that these managers earned a median annual salary of $103,380 as of May 2018 and that jobs in this area are expected to show little change increasing by only one percent from 2018-2028.

 Engineering technicians work to resolve problems in manufacturing, construction, inspection or maintenance.
 Some of these technicians, such as industrial engineering technicians, focus solely on quality control issues, and perform job tasks such as inspecting processes and products, testing products and collecting data.
 These individuals work under the supervision of an engineer to study production time and the quality of produced products.